 If an architect or designer requests a specific product or SKU that is not yet included, is 9Wood able to create that for them?

 We want to know which parameters architects and designers desire when integrating a Revit model into their systems.
 Would they prefer to use their own material files, or if our species packs are helpful.
-In addition, we’d like to know which user interface settings helps the most, such as scrim or wood finishes.
+In addition, we’d like to know which user interface settings help the most, such as scrim or wood finishes.